elennick/retry4j/README.md

             .build();

     try {
         CallResults<Object> results = new CallExecutor(config).execute(callable);
         Object object = results.getResult(); //the result of the callable logic, if it returns one } catch(RetriesExhaustedException ree) {
         //the call exhausted all tries without succeeding } catch(UnexpectedException ue) {
-      //the call threw an unexpected exception that was not specified to retry on }
+        //the call threw an unexpected exception
+    }

 Or more simple using one of the predefined config options and not checking exceptions: